Frequently Asked Questions

 Q: I'm a VoIP developer.
 How can I get the ZRTP protocol implemented in my VoIP application?

 A: We have a nice SDK for VoIP developers to integrate the ZRTP protocol into their software or hardware VoIP clients or servers.
 The software is implemented in C. Visit the Zfone libZRTP SDK page to license it, and reduce your time-to-market quite a bit.
 We also have comprehensive API documentation for the SDK.
-And to help you debug your product by using your Wireshark packet sniffer to recognize and dissect ZRTP packets, check out our nifty ZRTP packet dissector patch for Wireshark.
+And to help you debug your product by using your Wireshark packet sniffer to recognize and dissect ZRTP packets, check out our nifty ZRTP packet dissector for Wireshark.

 Q: What's the difference between ZRTP, Zfone, and the libZRTP SDK?